+CEN/TC 465 SUSTAINABLE CITIES AND COMMUNITIES

+GENERAL IN FORMATION

-SUSTAINABLE CITIES AND COMMUNITIES GENERAL INFORMATION Creation date - Secretariat AFNOR (France) Chairperson Mr. Holger Robrecht Secretary Mrs. Joanna Lauren t Scope Standardization in the field of Sustainable Cities and Communities, covering the development of requirements, frameworks, guidance and supporting tools and techniques.
+Creation date - Secretariat AFNOR (France)

+Chairperson Mr. Holger Robrecht Secretary Mrs. Joanna Laurent

+Scope Standardization in the field of Sustainable Cities and Communities, covering the development of requirements, frameworks, guidance and supporting tools and techniques.
 The proposed standardization plan will be developed to assist cities and community decision making, and support their implementation of sustainability and sustainable development.
 Standardization will focus on the development of a holistic and integrated approach in response to the needs of European Cities and Communities in both rural and urban areas.
-It is proposed that the standardization activities focus on: - the purposes of urban sustainable development as defined by ISO 37101 related to Sustainable Cities and Communities, namely resilience, attractiveness, well-being, social cohesion, preservation and improvement of environment, responsible resource use, aligned with the main pillars of sustainable development (economic, environmental and social); - all innovative approaches to solution and service delivery, designed for use by all Cities and Communities, Citizens and their interested parties as a means of achieving the sustainability of urban and rural development, with the aim of continuously improving solutions and services.
-Structure WG 1 Ethics and other Transversal aspects WG 2 Competence, skills, knowledge and roles WG 3 Education and Training WG 4 Quality, Strategy and Outreach Webpage https://standards.cencenelec.eu/dyn/www/f?p=205:7:0::::FSP_ORG_ID:2691595&cs=1B4_B2B4D071921D6418AE8D855A9F8585 STANDARDIZATION WORK Published standards 1 Projects 0 INTERNATIONAL MEMBERS A ND NATIONAL IN IVOLVEMENT Members 34 members of CEN/CENELEC Luxembourg's involvement NO (no registered delegate)
+It is proposed that the standardization activities focus on:

+Structure WG 1 Nature-Based Solutions WG 2 Services to citizens

+Webpage https://standards.cencenelec.eu/dyn/www/f?p=205:7:0::::FSP_ORG_ID:2691595&cs=1B4 B2B4D071921D6418AE8D855A9F8585

+STANDARDIZ.
+ATION WORK

+Published 1 Projects 2

+standards

+INTERNATIONAL MEMBERS A

+Members 34 members of CEN/CENELEC

+Luxembourg's involvement NO (no registered delegate)